 1. Duty to Disclose

-In connection with any perceived, actual or potential conflict of interest or duality of interest, an interested person must disclose the existence of his or her financial interest or affiliation and all material facts to the Trustees and committee members with Board-delegated powers considering the proposed transaction or arrangement.
-All covered people will be asked to complete a disclosure form each year and update appropriately as soon as a new affiliation begins and before it becomes a matter of Board or committee action.
+In connection with any perceived, actual, or potential conflict of interest or duality of interest, an interested person must disclose the existence of his or her financial interest or affiliation and all material facts to the Trustees and members of committees with board-delegated powers considering the proposed transaction or arrangement.
+All covered persons will be asked to complete a disclosure form on an annual basis and update appropriately as soon as a new affiliation begins and before it becomes a matter of board or committee action.

 When a Trustee has a financial interest or duality of interest in a proposed transaction, the Trustee shall provide information as requested and then shall be recused (leave the room), and shall not participate in the deliberation on the merits of the proposal or the vote.